Jacobs School of Music: Simon Music Center

 The Simon Music Center (pictured at the top of the page) opened after an extensive renovation in 1995 and houses the William and Gayle Cook Music Library, Auer Hall, Ford-Crawford Hall, Sweeney Lecture Hall, the Latin American Music Center, classrooms, and administrative and faculty offices.

 Auer Hall

-Located on the second floor of the Simon Music Center, Auer Hall was possible by a $1 million dollar gift from Ione B. Auer, the 400-seat auditorium has a high-beamed, coffered ceiling, with two side terraces.
+Located on the second floor of the Simon Music Center, Auer Hall was made possible by a $1 million gift from Ione B. Auer.
+The 400-seat auditorium has a high-beamed, coffered ceiling, with two side terraces.
 It is home to the Maidee H. and Jackson A. Seward Organ, also known as C. B. Fisk, Op.
 135. The instrument, boasting nearly 4,000 pipes, was realized through a gift from the Sewards.